-To coax himself inside to listen to his fellow men, the secretary makes a game of it: He will sit quietly and take notes more copiously than the anonymity of the members permits.
+To coax himself to give his fellow men his undivided attention, the secretary makes a game of it: He will sit quietly and take notes more copiously than the anonymity of the members’ permits.
+He will not doodle.
+He will not daydream.
 He will quietly write out everyone’s remarks in the first person, parroting each guy’s voice to the best of his ability.

 I’ve rarely felt more intimate with my wife than when we went shopping for a couch.
 I was going to tell her this, but I know it doesn’t match her definition of intimacy.
 It takes two, you know, to be truly intimate.